GeekyAnts/flutter-starter/folder_structure.md

 #### api_sdk :

-This folder will contain various api services, so that a user can choose between any of the mentioned services in the CLI and the folder of that specific service will be injected into api_sdk folder.
-Each service has its base set up and will have basic network calls in order to give a gist of how it works to the user.
+This folder will contain various api services, so that you can choose between any of the mentioned services in the CLI and the folder of that specific service will be injected into api_sdk folder.
+Each service has its base set up and will have basic network calls in order to give a gist of how it works to the developer.

 Current folder structure of api_sdk looks like: